 On the top right you can see your tenant's name and icon, and a little arrow.
 This arrow displays a drop-down menu that you can use to configure different aspects of your account:

-Switch tenant: If you have multiple tenants you can use this option to switch between them.
-All configuration described in the previous paragraph is per tenant (if I create a client for
+- Switch tenant: If you have multiple tenants you can use this option to switch between them.
+All configuration described in the previous section is per tenant.
+If you create a client for

-tenant-B), so if you have more than one tenants you will find this option handy.
+tenant-B. If you have more than one tenant, you will find this switching option handy.